Dual M.I.L.R./M.B.A. Degree Program Policy

 5. Credit Requirements

-Satisfactory completion of 75 credits (30 M.I.L.R. credits while enrolled at ILR and 45 credits while enrolled at Johnson) and five full-time semesters (2 at ILR and 3 at Johnson).
+Satisfactory completion of 30 M.I.L.R. credits while enrolled at ILR and satisfactory completion of the required M.B.A. credits while enrolled at Johnson.
+The dual degree requires 5 full-time semesters (2 at ILR and 3 at Johnson).

-While enrolled at the ILR School, students myst take at leave twelve (12) credit hours and cannot take more than twenty (20) credit hours each semester.
+While enrolled at the ILR School, students must take a minimum of twelve (12) credit hours and a maximum of twenty (20) credit hours each semester.

 6. Course Requirements